el-bart/mini/toy_railway_barrier/README.md

 servo shall be connected to pin 2.
-+5V can be taken directly from the board.
++5V can be taken directly from the board. depending on the board and power supply, you might want/need to solder 100µF decoupling capacitor on the power line.

 monostable button shall be connected to pin 3. it does not matter if button is normally open or closed - sw will handle both.